-Each patient being offered participation in a trial is taken through the treatment they will receive as well as the standard treatment available should they choose not to participate in a trial.
-A detailed discussion will occur to provide a thorough understanding of the aim of the trial and all tests and observations required.
+If you are approved for a clinical trial, we take you through a detailed discussion on what to expect from the trial as well as a thorough understanding of the aim of the trial and all tests and observations required.
 Risks and benefits form a significant part of these discussions.
 There is no obligation to participate in any clinical trial or to continue to participate should a patient wish to withdraw.